ZSvedic/educational-transformer/readme.md

 * Code cells are in normal ```*.py``` files that you can run directly.
 * Code cells can be run interactively by using ```Run Cell|Run Below/Above|Debug Cell``` above cells.
 * Unlike Jupyter notebooks, cell outputs are in a separate Interactive window.
-The "notebook" state is deleted as soon you close that window.
+The "notebook" state is deleted when window is closed.

 Another code cells file is [param_search.py](param_search.py), which searches for the best hyperparameters for this toy model.